fhellwig/pkglogger/README.md

 ## Available Log Methods

-There are five log methods.
+There are four log methods.
 The message part of the log output is created by calling `msg.toString()` so error objects can be passed to each method as well as strings.

 ```
 log.error(msg); // logs the message with severity 0 (ERROR)
 log.warn(msg);  // logs the message with severity 1 (WARN)
 log.info(msg);  // logs the message with severity 2 (INFO)
 log.debug(msg); // logs the message with severity 3 (DEBUG)
-log.trace(msg); // logs the message with severity 4 (TRACE)
 ```

 The format of each log message is fixed: